nextgis/docs_formbuilder/source/controls.rst

 * **Field**.
 Select the layer field to store the data from this element.
 * **Custom items**.
 Data collector can enter new items to the list.

+Modifying combobox allows to make following changes:

+* Add new item (enter it into the yellow row with "*" for number and press Enter or "+" button on the right)
+* Clear list of items
+* Load items from .csv file
+* Add items from the last row - saves value entered in the yellow field and creates a new empty row for value entering
+* Remove selected row
+* Set as default value

+To load a list from a file, press |button_load_csv| button with green mark above the table.
+Keep in mind that the current items will be cleared and replaced with items from the CSV file, a warning will appear before loading.

+Select CSV file with the list on your device.
+The list must contain 2 to 65536 rows.

+In the next dialog select the columns for the value and the corresponding display text.
+A list form from these two columns will appear in the table.
+Save the list by pressing **Ok**.
+It will appear in the form.

+To clear the list and enter new items manually, press |button_clear_csv| button with red broom on it above the table.

 .. _ngfb_controls_split_cb: